 Sharing Faith Resource

 Scott and James have been developing this resource.
 They are building in 5 practices: pray for 2-5 people; get to know neighbours; prepare 3-minute testimony; prepare to share the gospel in 3 minutes in your own words; overcome fears and lies that hold us back.
-Huddle is currently piloting these before they are taken further with the congregation.
+Huddle is currently piloting these Is it Huddle that is piloting these? before they are taken further with the congregation.

 Huddle